bhargavvc/topics/_interview_prep/lobb-logistics/_chatat night with gpt.md

   It’s a design pattern used to detect failures and encapsulate the logic of preventing a failure from constantly recurring, improving system resilience.
     This pattern helps prevent a network or service failure from

-What are microservices, and how do they differ from monolithic architecture?
-  Microservices are small, independent services that work together.
-They allow different parts of an application to be developed, deployed, and scaled independently.
-This contrasts with monolithic architecture, where everything is built as a single, unified unit.

 What challenges come with microservices?
   Challenges include managing distributed systems, ensuring data consistency, and handling communication between services.